nelsonfigueroa/nelson.cloud/content/posts/2022-12-27-how-to-enable-manual-runs-of-github-actions-workflows.md

       - master
 ```

-This configuration allows for workflows to run on commit pushes, but there is no option to run this workflow manually on GitHub:
+This configuration allows for workflows to run on commit pushes to the `master` branch, but there is no option to run this workflow manually on GitHub:

 {{< figure src="/how-to-enable-manual-runs-of-github-actions-workflows/no-manual-run.webp" alt="GitHub Actions doesn't show a manual way of running the workflow." >}}

-To enable manual runs of workflows, I added the `workflow_dispatch` key and specified the master branch:
+To enable manual runs of workflows, I added the `workflow_dispatch` key.
+There was no need to add anything else under it:

 ```yaml
 name: Deploy